HOW TO PURCHASE PAINTINGS ON THIS SITE:

 First Christmas 2025 Painting

 The seasons roll around faster every year it seems.
 I decided it was time to get some Christmas 2025 paintings done.
 This is an 11 x 14 gouache on watercolor paper, matted in white and ready to frame.
+NO LONGER AVAILABLE.

 Saturday, October 18, 2025